PlaidCloud/website/content/en/docs/concepts/security/controlling-access.md

 ```
 If Bob makes a request to write (`create` or `update`) to the objects in the `projectCaribou` namespace, his authorization is denied.
 If Bob makes a request to read (`get`) objects in a different namespace such as `projectFish`, then his authorization is denied.

-Kubernetes authorization requires that you use common REST attributes to interact with existing organization-wide or cloud-provider-wide access control systems.
-It is important to use REST formatting because these control systems might interact with other APIs besides the Kubernetes API.
+PlaidCloud authorization requires that you use common REST attributes to interact with existing organization-wide or cloud-provider-wide access control systems.
+It is important to use REST formatting because these control systems might interact with other APIs besides the PlaidCloud API.

-Kubernetes supports multiple authorization modules, such as ABAC mode, RBAC Mode, and Webhook mode.
+PlaidCloud supports multiple authorization modules, such as ABAC mode, RBAC Mode, and Webhook mode.
 When an administrator creates a cluster, they configure the authorization modules that should be used in the API server.
-If more than one authorization modules are configured, Kubernetes checks each module, and if any module authorizes the request, then the request can proceed.
+If more than one authorization modules are configured, PlaidCloud checks each module, and if any module authorizes the request, then the request can proceed.
 If all of the modules deny the request, then the request is denied (HTTP status code 403).

-To learn more about Kubernetes authorization, including details about creating policies using the supported authorization modules, see [Authorization](/docs/reference/access-authn-authz/authorization/).
+To learn more about PlaidCloud authorization, including details about creating policies using the supported authorization modules, see [Authorization](/docs/reference/access-authn-authz/authorization/).

 ## Admission control